 How to Cook Ribs in the Air Fryer

 Once you’ve coated pork or beef ribs in the best dry rib rub it’s time to get cooking!
 Pop the dry rub ribs in the air fryer.
 You’ll want to have a grill insert in the bottom.
 If you cook ribs in an air fryer they should take 15 to 20 minutes to cook through.
 The exact time depends on different factors such as the type of ribs you’re using, your air fryer and how thick the ribs are.

 My air fryer is quite large but I can still only cook one rack at a time in there even if I cut it into three pieces, so this is a recipe to make in 2 batches.
 You can always keep the cooked rack warm while cooking the next batch in the air fryer basket.

 I like to brush BBQ sauce over the air fryer dry rub ribs then cook for another few minutes.
 This sets the sauce a little.
 You can use literally any type of BBQ sauce here – sweet, smoky, spicy, or whatever you prefer.
 You can also omit the BBQ sauce if you only want the rub.
 It’s totally your call.

 What to Serve with Air Fryer BBQ Ribs

 I like this quick dinner with simple sides.
-Consider mashed potatoes or fries.
-Perhaps add some steamed broccoli, sautéed cabbage or asparagus tips.
+Consider mashed potatoes or polenta fries.
+Perhaps add some steamed broccoli, sautéed cabbage or asparagus.
 Salad is always good with ribs too, so take your pick.
 If you want, you can serve additional BBQ sauce on the side, although the ribs will be juicy and moist without it.

 I love making pork or beef ribs using the air fryer.
 I’ve also slow-cooked ribs in the oven for hours and they are fall off the bone tender instead.
 The dry heat of an air fryer, as well as how well the hot air circulates in there, ensures these ribs will cook evenly and fast.